 The 6th AML Directive aims to establish European frameworks and introduce consistent, deterrent penalties for all member states.
-This blog explains what will change compared with AMLD5.

 From AMLD5 to AMLD6